-See our AI Art & Image Generator Guide for creation tips and custom styles.
+See our AI Art & Image Generator Guide for more information about different AI image generation techniques.

 What are the benefits of premium?

-With premium, results are kept private.
-Free creations, however, are publicly viewable in our AI Art Gallery.
+Premium images are private.
+Free creations are public in the AI Art Gallery.

 What are the terms and restrictions?

 General technology offers the potential for advancement and abuse.
-Ultimately, history is resoundingly clear: from the printing press to computers, limiting general technology only limits humanity's potential.
-Human problems must be solved at the human layer, not the technology layer.
+History is resoundingly clear: from the printing press to smartphones, limiting general technology only limits humanity's potential.
+Society must solve human problems at the human layer, not the technology layer.

 Art is not defined by means of production.
-This is why handcrafted paintings from 1st graders are not considered art while professional illustrators made with Adobe software are.
-In our founder's opinion, art is an opinion that stirs the soul while elevated art is an opinion that stirs the mind.
+This is why handcrafted paintings from 1st graders are not considered art while professional illustrations made with Adobe software are.
+In our founder's opinion, normal art is an opinion that stirs the soul while elevated art stirs the mind.

 What matters is the opinion, not the means.

-Imagine you hired an art student and dicated every stroke, every color, detail of a painting.
+Imagine you hired an art student and dictate every stroke, color, and detail of a painting.
 Make this angle sharper.
 Make that line thicker.
 Add purple.
 The student robotically executes the commands.
 Who is the artist: you or the student?

 AI cannot offer this degree of precision today, but it can spark creativity and spawn compelling ideas for refinement, much as a junior employee generates suggestions for an experienced supervisor.